weaviate/weaviate-io/developers/weaviate/tutorials/query.md

 <CodeAutoschemaNeartext />

-This might also look familiar, as it was used in an [earlier section](./end-to-end.md).
+This might also look familiar, as it was used in the [Quickstart tutorial](./end-to-end.md).
 But let's break it down a little.

 Here, we are using a `nearText` parameter.
 What we are doing is to provide Weaviate with a query `concept` of `famous scientist`.
 Weaviate then converts this into a vector through the inference API (OpenAI in this particular example) and uses that vector as the basis for a vector search.